1. GENERAL TRAIL STATUS

 - Please adhere to Trail Etiquette and Covid-19

-- GART: Trail upgrades are now complete but the surface is soft and will remain so until we get some rain.
-Also, some clean up of brush and drainage work remains to be complete.
-No further closures are anticipated, though.
-The G2G resurfacing is continuing east of Auburn; watch the map on their website for rotating closures.
-Please consider donating to the G2G resurfacing project Thanks to our volunteers who made a significant contribution!
+- GART: Trail upgrades are now complete, except for Turtle Alley east of CP Line.
+Some clean up of brush and drainage work is ongoing; watch for temporary closures.
+Please consider donating to the G2G resurfacing project.
+Thanks to our volunteers who made a significant contribution!

 - NCC requirements: physical distancing of 2m, hiking groups up to 4 only, and dogs must be leashed.